You're using an outdated browser. This website will not display correctly and some features will not work.

 (d) respecting whether underground infrastructure crosses a public right of way or is in the vicinity of a public right of way, for the purposes of paragraph 7 of subsection 5 (1);

-(i) establishing requirements that apply to project owners, dedicated locators or affected members in addition to those set out in the section, and
+(i) establishing requirements that apply to project owners, dedicated locators or affected members, and

-(ii) prescribing modifications to the application of the section to certain persons or things, including establishing other requirements that apply in respect of certain types of underground infrastructure;
+(ii) modifying the application of section 7 and any related provision to certain persons or things, including establishing other requirements that apply in respect of certain types of underground infrastructure;

 (g) governing the non-application of section 7, or any part of it, to any person or thing or to any class of them, including the conditions of such non-application;